 Who doesn’t want to get a cooling air in the hot summer days to get a comfortable sleep or any other activity they want to perform?
 A number of people buy ceiling fans to calm themselves during the hot summer season.
 A ceiling fan uses an electric motor that helps the blades to rotate and generate air evenly and make the surroundings cool.

 Most ceiling fans use more or less 50-80 watts, and will charge you around $0.006-$0.01 per hour at $0.12 per KWH.
 The consumption of electricity largely depends on fan speed, efficiency, for how long you use it (duration), and whether you use lights with it or not.

-The ceiling fans are an energy efficient and cost-effective way to cool down your place and it is one of the main reason of using this appliance in your home.
+The ceiling fans are an energy efficient and cost-effective way to cool down your place and it is one of the main reasons for using this appliance in your home.
 Read some ceiling fan pros and cons.

 In this guide, we will try our best to figure out how much do ceiling fans cost to run, and then calculate the cost by hour, day and month.
 In the end, we are going to give you some tips on how to save electricity cost while using ceiling fans.

 Do ceiling fans use a lot of electricity?

 In a nutshell, no, they don’t.
 In fact, ceiling fans on average consume less than $0.01/hour of energy to function.
 To quote an example, check Emerson Midway Eco fan, it costs not more than $18.92 at $0.12/KWH if you leave the unit running for an entire year, so as we stated earlier, it costs pennies.

 How much electricity does a fan use exactly?